ibm-cloud-docs/speech-to-text/input.md

 *Request logging* is used by all {{site.data.keyword.watson}} services to log each request to a service and its results.
 When you agree (opt in) to request logging, {{site.data.keyword.IBM_notm}} reserves the right to store and use the data to improve the service's base language models. {{site.data.keyword.IBM_notm}} accesses the data only to improve the service for future users.
 It never shares or makes public the logged data.
 Once you opt in, {{site.data.keyword.IBM_notm}} offers no mechanism to delete the stored audio or transcripts.

 To prevent {{site.data.keyword.IBM_notm}} from accessing your data for general service improvements, set the `X-Watson-Learning-Opt-Out` request header to `true` for all requests.
 When you use the header to opt out of request logging, {{site.data.keyword.IBM_notm}} does not access your data for service improvements.
-Your data exists within {{site.data.keyword.watson}} only while it is in transit (in memory while the service processes your request).

-In either case, your data is always encrypted both in motion and at rest.
 For more information about opting out of request logging, see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).

 ## Information security
 {: #security}